yuseok-kim-edushare/EmailAuthenticator/README.md

 # Depend

 need your Gmail accounts with proper settings'

-this project target JDK version is 21(I downloaded on Eclipse Temurin OpenJDK)
+(at least you need to login first in browser which on machine to be deamon(server) for this module) this project target JDK version is 21(I downloaded on Eclipse Temurin OpenJDK)

 ## How to Use this in your project?